maxtara/gonat/README.md

   * UDP/TCP/IP NAT'ing
   * Port forwarding, via a simple YAML configuration file
   * Multiple LAN interfaces (same network, or different)
+  * Routing between LAN interfaces
   * Single WAN interface
-  * DHCP server, additionally can setup static IP entries
+  * Optional DHCP server on each LAN interface, additionally can setup static IP entries
   * Mostly RFC compliant (details below)
   * Supports IPv4 only.
   * FTP not supported.
   * Fragmentation not supported.

 ## Development enviroment setup

 My dev enviroment uses two LAN networks, one virtual 'veth' for simple testing, and a seperate network, which can *only* access the internet using the NAT.
 I run multiple VMs on that network.